 When asbestos fibers are in the air, people may inhale them.
 Because asbestos fibers are small and light, they can stay in the air for a long time.
 People whose work brings them into contact with asbestos - workers who demolish or renovate buildings with asbestos in them, for example - may inhale fibers that are in the air: this is called occupational exposure.
 Workers' families may inhale asbestos fibers released by clothes that have been in contact with ACM: this is called paraoccupational exposure.
-People who live or work near asbestos-related operations may inhale asbestos fibers that have been released into the air by the operations: this is called neighborhood exposure.
+People who live or work near asbestos-related operations may inhale asbestos fibers that have been released into the air by the operations.
+Asbestos may also be exposed by road resurfacing, mining, or excavation in outdoor areas that contain natural occurrences of asbestos (NOA).